Your client needs to sign in to Clay and give you delegated access to their account.

 - Hover over an entry and click on the name that appears in the right sidebar to view their card.
 This is where that data that Clay automatically pulls in via your client’s connected accounts and the person’s social media lives — any notes you take or reminders you set, along with their bio, social accounts, history of organization and education experiences, and the groups you’ve added them to are easily accessible here.

 - Clay tries to find the correct social profiles and websites for your people but errs on the side of caution so as to not pull in incorrect data.
-If this area of the page looks sparse or is missing a social platform, you can edit the card (pencil icon), go to
+If this area of the page looks sparse or is missing a social platform, you can edit the card (three lines at the top then the pencil icon), go to

 Social, and paste in links to prompt Clay to pull more data in.